Valve trombone: History

+The valve trombone emerged concurrently with the invention of valves in the early 19th century.
+Most early instruments retained the shape and form of the slide trombone, employing three valves with the tubing arranged in place of the slide; others used the new valve mechanism as an opportunity to explore different configurations while retaining the overall cylindrical bore and bell profile.

-The valve trombone enjoyed its greatest popularity in the 19th century when the technology of rotary and piston brass instrument valves was developing rapidly.
+It enjoyed its greatest popularity in the 19th century, when the technology of valves was developing rapidly.
 They became popular in European orchestras particularly in Italy and Austria, where composers wrote with a section of three valve trombones in mind.

-The valve trombone was also popular in bands in the mid to late 19th century, particularly in America.
-In New Orleans the slide trombone did not appear until the "tailgate" style of playing around 1904.
+Among the first French valve trombones was the Clavicor, configured upright with three Stölzel valves, briefly replacing the quinticlave in bands until it was itself replaced by saxhorns.

 Valve trombones were made in many configurations for marching bands, and in particular for mounted bands.
-A type of cavalry trombone invented by Adolphe Sax in the 1860s has six valves, instead of the usual three, one for each position on the trombone slide.
+A type of Cavalry trombone invented by Adolphe Sax in the 1860s has six valves, instead of the usual three, one for each position on the trombone slide.
 Instead of adding tubing, these valves isolate different amounts of tubing from the total length.
 Their unusual shape was designed to make it easier for players in cavalry bands to hold and use while mounted.
+They were included in the curriculum at the Conservatoire de Paris in the last half of the 19th century, and used in French orchestras for a time despite the large amounts of tubing which made the instruments heavy and unwieldy to play.
+In Austria-Hungary in the 1860s, instrument makers V. F. Červený & Synové invented a family of Armeeposaune (lit. 'army trombone') in sizes from E♭ alto to B♭ contrabass, also designed for use in mounted and marching bands.

+The valve trombone was popular in American brass bands and military bands in the mid to late 19th century.
+In New Orleans the slide trombone did not appear until the "tailgate" style of playing emerged around 1904.

-Alto valve trombones in E♭ were occasionally built but remain rare instruments; a few survive in museums.
+Valved alto trombones in E♭ were occasionally built but remain rare instruments; a few survive in museums.

 A contrabass valve trombone known as the trombone basso Verdi was developed in the late 19th century and is used mainly in operas by Verdi and Puccini.
 This instrument was the prototype for the modern cimbasso, which has seen a 21st century revival in video game music and film scores.

 By the beginning of the 20th century, mass production of reliable instruments with high quality slides led to a return to popularity of the slide trombone.
-Despite this, valve trombones still remain popular in parts of eastern Europe and Italy, in military bands and brass bands in South America and India, and in jazz, often as a doubling instrument for trumpet players.
+Despite this, valve trombones still remain popular in parts of eastern Europe and Italy, in Banda music, military and brass bands in South America and India, and in jazz, often as a doubling instrument for trumpet players.